-A great start to a great series, The Settlers (published by SSI in the USA as Serf City) is a fun micromanagement game that is based on a tried-and-true 4X idea, but executed in an innovative way: by letting you control the smallest units possible in a game.
-Similar to Populous, The Settlers lets you control little computer people and lead them to control the entire world.
-You do this by giving one of 21 possible occupations to each of your "serfs," and building 24 types of buildings.
+A great start to a great series, The Settlers (published by SSI in the USA as Serf City) is a fun micromanagement game based on a tried-and-true 4X idea, but executed in an innovative way.
+Similar to Populous, The Settlers lets you control little computer people and lead them to victory over rivals.
+You do this by giving one of 21 possible occupations to each of your serfs and building 24 types of buildings.

 Despite a weak AI and far too simple combat mechanics, The Settlers deserves our Top Dog tag because building your economy is so much fun.
 Think of the the game more as an extended version of a "software toy" like SimCity rather than a challenging strategy masterpiece like Civilization, and you will have a great time.
 Two thumbs up!Reviewed by: Underdogs